 The framework has been divided into four configurations to cater to differing organizational sizes and levels of complexity:

-SAFe rests on nine principles rooted on Lean, Agile, systems thinking, and product development flow.
+SAFe rests on nine SAFe principles rooted on Lean, Agile, systems thinking, and product development flow.
 These principles are the basis of its practices and decisions throughout the whole implementation.

 Any enterprise transformation requires a heavy investment of time and resources; therefore, company leadership correctly scrutinizes, "What's the ROI?"
 The business benefits of SAFe have been documented extensively, hence its adoption as the framework of choice for firms trying to scale agile practices.